vcollak/iOSUtils/README.md

 ## VCImage Class

 Class provides various image utilities.
+Copy VCImage.h and VCImage.m into your project.
+Make sure you import QuartzCore/QuartzCore.h in your view controller and also add the QuartzCore library to your project.

 ### roundImageLayerWithShadow

 Provide an image and the a point (coordinates) for the view and the method will return a CALayer that will round the image (circle) and add a shadow.
-Make sure you import QuartzCore/QuartzCore.h in the view controller and also add the QuartzCore library to your project.

 ```objective-c
  //get an image